Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 Our project can be viewed as a variation of this concept.
 In sports, upsets can occur due to various external factors, leading to "noise" in the outcome.
 However, in our project, the "noise" is concentrated in the peer grader making the pairwise comparison.

-The other part of this project is paper distribution.
-We can think of paper distribution as assigning judges to matches.
+The other part of this project is matchup distribution.
+We can think of matchup distribution as assigning judges to matches.
 However, the pool of judges that we can pick from is also the pool of participants.
 This brings us to the problem of fair assignment.
 We don't want to assign a judge to their own match, and we must also must ensure that the number of matches each judge is assigned is fairly equal.
 To solve this we can look to the problem of edge colouring.

 Edge Colouring is a graph colouring problem in which the edges of a graph are given a colour.
 In our case we also give the nodes a colour.
 The colouring rules are that a coloured edge may not be incident to a node of the same colour, and that for every pair of colours the number of edges assigned to both colours cannot differ by more than one.
 This also has applications outside of this project, for example it's used in register allocation for CPUs, scheduling problems and channel allocation in networks.

 ## Previous work

-### Ordinal ranking
+### Cardinal ranking

-Ordinal ranking is where students will assign a numerical score to student's work.

-CrowdGrader [de_alfaro_crowdgrader_2013] one such system.
-They developed an algorithm that would aggregate the grades provided by students into a concensus grade for each submission.
+CrowdGrader is [@de_alfaro_crowdgrader_2013] an algorithm that would aggregate the grades provided by students into a concensus grade for each submission.
 The algorithm measures each student’s grading accuracy, by comparing the grades assigned by the student to the same grades assigned by other students on the same assignemnt.
 It gives more weight to the input of students with higher measured accuracy.
 The algorithm thus implements a reputation system for students, where higher accuracy leads to higher reputation, and to higher influence on the consensus grades.
+A software implementation can be found at `crowdgrader.org`.

-For ordinal ranking there is peerrank [@walsh_peerrank_2014].
+For ordinal ranking there is Peerrank [@walsh_peerrank_2014].
 This involves having a number of students grade every other student's work.
 We can put these grades into a grade matrix and use fixed point iteration to find the grades that are an eigenvector of the grade matrix.
 The grades found by this process fufill desireable properties such as unanimity and resistance to collusion.

-### Cardinal ranking
+### Ordinal ranking

-For cardinal ranking, Raman and Joachims have used the Mallows Model, the Bradley-Terry Model and the Thurstone Model to varying success [@raman_methods_2014].
-These are all probabilistic methods.
+For ordinal ranking, Raman and Joachims [@raman_methods_2014] have extended the Mallow's Model, Bradley-Terry Model, Thurstone's model and the Plackett-Luce model to the ordinal ranking problem.
+Similar to CrowdGrader and Peerank they incorporate grader reliability estimation into their system.
+A software implementation can be found at `peergrading.org`.
+Like CrowdGrader they took a more machine learning/probabilistic approach and achieved impressive empirical results

+Another paper by Lin and Lu [@lin_ecient_nodate] used ideas from the dueling banding problem in which information is obtained about an arm by comparing it to another.
+The algorithm devised is an iterative process that takes the sum of the ordinal grades to find the global ranking.

 ### Pairwise ranking